koug-y/glamora-kz/README.md

 ## Troubleshooting

-- Placeholder images: If a generic “glamora” placeholder shows, add the missing file under `public/pictures` or fix the `image` path in `data/catalog.ts`.
+- Placeholder images: If a neutral placeholder shows, drop the correctly named `product_<id>_photo*.png` into the matching product folder under `/catalog`.
 - Locale switch drops to `/catalog`: Ensure both locale slugs are present for the category/product.
 - Cart not persisting: The storage key/version may have changed; see `store/cart.ts`.
 - Next.js SWC fails to load on macOS: Gatekeeper may quarantine the binary.
 Clear the attribute and restart dev: